mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_md.md

   This is a no SQL scalable, key-value pair database that Airbnb uses.
 It allows Airbnb to store cache infrastructure which is transient and needs to be served up fast.

 * **Amazon RDS**

   This helps to simplify time consuming administration tasks associated with databases.
 Difficult procedures that Airbnb does such as replication and scaling can be easily completed with a basic API call or through the AWS management console.
-Airbnb further uses Multiple Avaliable Zones to automate database replication and augment data durability.
+Airbnb further uses Multiple Available Zones to automate database replication and augment data durability.

 ### References:

 https://www.forbes.com/sites/quora/2018/02/20/what-technology-stack-does-airbnb-use/?sh=9eeb2484025c
 https://yalantis.com/blog/the_technology_stack_behind_airbnb/
 https://medium.com/@poojaseenu1999/the-technology-stack-behind-airbnb-6b23fe425612